Reedddeb-12/HMPI--SIH_PROTOTYPE/README.md

-# HMPI Monitor - PURE-Intelligence ( Pollution & Utility Risk Evaluator)  Application
+# PURE-Intelligence ( Pollution & Utility Risk Evaluator)  Application

 A comprehensive web application for monitoring and analyzing heavy metal pollution in water sources.
 This tool calculates pollution indices, predicts health risks, and provides interactive visualizations for environmental monitoring.